-This greeting was once commonplace, especially amongst the English upper classes, but is now heard less often and is largely rectricted to quite formal occasions.
-The phrase became one of the touchstones in the separation of the U from the non-U, i.e. the separation of the upper classes from the rest.
+This greeting was once commonplace, especially amongst the English upper classes, but is now heard less often and is largely restricted to quite formal occasions.
+The phrase became one of the touchstones in the separation of the U from the non-U, that is, the separation of the upper classes from the rest.
 The U contingent had napkins, lavatories and greeted people with 'how do you do'; the non-U had serviettes, toilets and greeted with 'hello'.
 The proper response to 'How do you do?' was a reciprocal 'How do you do?', as in this exchange from Oscar Wilde's Lady Windermere's Fan, 1892:

 Lord Darlington: How do you do, Lady Windermere?

 Lady Windermere: How do you do, Lord Darlington?